 Thyroid dysfunction and Alzheimer’s disease

-Date limite de candidature:1 September 2016
+Date limite de candidature:29 June 2018

 Factors impacting the risk of developing sporadic forms of Alzheimer’s disease (AD), which accounts for over 99% of the cases, remain poorly understood.
-Hypothyroidism, which becomes more prevalent with advancing age, is a risk factor for AD.
-We showed that hypothyroidism in rats leads to early brain changes reminiscent of AD, notably hippocampal Ab and proinflammatory cytokine production, Tau phosphorylation associated with memory deficits; thyroid hormone (TH) supplementation rescues most of these alterations.
-These findings associate for the first time hypothyroidism and several AD-related pathological hallmarks.
-Today, we want to characterize the inflammatory response and determine its potential role in the sequence of events that leads to a favorable environment for the development of AD pathology under conditions of hypothyroidism.
-The rotation’s project will join this program.
+Thyroid dysfunction is a risk factor for Alzheimer’s disease (AD) [Davis et al, 2008 Curr Aging Sci 1:175–81].
+We showed that hypothyroidism in rats leads to early brain changes reminiscent of AD, notably hippocampal A and proinflammatory cytokine production, Tau phosphorylation associated with memory deficits [Ghenimi et al, 2010 J Neuroendocrinol 22:951; Chaalal et al, 2014 Hippocampus 24:1381].
+Our recent findings indicate that thyroid hormone (TH) supplementation rescues most of these alterations.
+Our general objective is now to achieve new insights into the relationships between localized hypothyroidism and AD-related pathological hallmarks.Recent evidence suggests a detrimental impact of hypothyroidism on (1) synaptic transmission and memory, (2) neuronal and astrocytes survival [Cortes et al, 2012 Thyroid 22:9].
+TH is also considered as an important signaling factor that affects glial changes [Noda, 2015 Front Cell Neurosci 9:194].
+Changes of microglia and astrocytes functions may contribute to the early inflammatory response and modulate the level of Aβ peptide and Tau phosphorylation [Morales et al, 2015 Front Cell Neurosci 8:112].
+The project will be directed at characterizing the inflammatory response and determining its potential role in the sequence of events that leads to a favorable environment for the development of AD pathology under conditions of hypothyroidism.